 BOLT focuses on helping artists advance their career in an environment that allows for expansive thinking and opportunities to engage with co-residents in a group setting.
 Each of the six (6) selected residents will create artwork in a professional studio space at the Chicago Artists Coalition.
 CAC studios are an open-plan to foster connection and exchange between co-residents.

 Additionally, residents have access to influential artists, curators, and educators through individual studio visits.
-All residents work towards the mounting of their solo exhibitions, which will be on view for six weeks.
+All residents work towards the mounting of their solo exhibitions.

 BOLT residency provides:

 - 400-square-foot gallery space for a solo exhibition